Skip to main content

 Who Can Be Found Guilty of Being an Accessory After the Fact?

-For you to be found guilty of being an accessory after the fact, you must meet the following criteria:
+In criminal law, for you to be found guilty of being an accessory after the fact, you must meet the following criteria beyond a reasonable doubt:

-• You knew the person committed, was charged with or was convicted of a felony
+• You knew the person committed, was charged with, or was convicted of committing a crime

 • You destroyed evidence, hid, helped, or lied to police and/or prosecutors for that person